finopsfoundation/sig-french/README.md

 Its duties are to :

 - handle administrative functions,
-- propose & enact policies, governance procedures
+- propose & enact policies, governance procedures,
 - prepare the SAB meetings,
 - manage the daily operations of the French SIG,
-- collect and compile topics for the bimonthly SIG MC meeting agenda,
+- collect & compile topics for the bimonthly SIG MC meeting agenda,
 - chair the meeting,
 - ensure that quality meeting minutes are published, and follow-up actions tracked and resolved.